novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 The problem was that Jungle had already entered the market, so they wouldn't allow latecomers to challenge them easily.

-"Although it's not a big problem, I feel a bit sorry because I owe them something."
+'Although it's not a big problem, I feel a bit sorry because I owe them something.'

 Somehow, he had formed ties with the chairman, successors, and daughters of Guseong Group.

 He owed Guseong a huge debt, especially in terms of early advertising business, etc.

-He was wondering how to repay it, but fortunately, the news that came out the next day announced that his moral debt had been cleared.
+He was wondering how to repay it, but fortunately, the news that came out the next day announced that his moral debt had been eased.

 "Guseong acquires Geukdong Gas!"